takuya0206/ganttchart_generator/README.md

  - How do I extend the width of my gantt chart?

-The width of a gantt chart can not be changed and is fixed for 168 columns, which means 24 weeks.
-If you'd like to show after the period, you can do it by using "Change Start Date" in the sidebar.
+~~The width of a gantt chart can not be changed and is fixed for 168 columns, which means 24 weeks.
+If you'd like to show after the period, you can do it by using "Change Start Date" in the sidebar.~~
+Since many people requested, we have implemented a feature to change the width of your gantt chart.
+As of 26th March, you can change the width as you like.
+However, it is not recommended that you extend the width too much because processing speed in spread sheets gets slow as the number of columns increases.

  - How do I change the color of charts?